England Football Online

 Reverend Kenneth Reginald Gunnery Hunt MA

-Birth 24 February 1884 in Oxford, Oxfordshire [registered in Headington, June 1884].
+Birth Sunday, 24 February 1884 in Oxford, Oxfordshire

-Attended Trent College and Queen's College
+Education Attended Trent College and Queen's College

-According to the 1891 census, Kenneth R. is the second of four children, only son, to Canadaian Robert George and Elizabeth Scott (née Gunnery).
+According to the 1891 census, Kenneth R. is the second of four children, only son, to Canadian Robert George and Elizabeth Scott (née Gunnery).
 His father is a clerk in the Holy Orders.
 They have three servants and a governess.
 They live at Elm House in Kingsbury Road, in Aston.

 According to the 1901 census, Kenneth is one of the three children still at home at St Mark's Vicarage, on St Mark's Road in Wolverhampton.
 No occupation is stated, and their parents are not on this census.